 Storing rice long-term is the perfect entry point for new preppers to begin building up their emergency food supply.
 Too many people have the notion that prepping is expensive, and that to build up even a month’s worth of food is financially prohibitive.

-If such is the case with your family or friends, use rice to show them the truth.
+If this is the case with your family or friends, use rice to show them an easier way.
 It’s hard to beat around seven days’ worth of food with just ten pounds for mere dollars.
 Yet rice can accomplish this, and as such it makes it a perfect “prepper” food.
+It’s a staple that should be stored with sugar, salt, beans, flour, and other foods.

 What are your thoughts on the subject?
 Are there other tips or techniques you’d like to add to the conversation?
 Let us know in the comments below!